bndtools/bnd/docs/_chapters/230-manifest-annotations.md

 The analysis of these files happens after the analyzer plugins have been run.
 These plugins can add files if so desired.

 Since the annotations & imports happen in the comments, it is not possible to diagnose any errors.
 If the comment does not match its regular expression, it will be silently ignored.

+**Note:** Make sure `biz.aQute.bnd.annotation` is on the classpath / buildpath which contains the `aQute.bnd.annotation.spi.ServiceProvider` annotation.
+Otherwise the annotation won't be processed and you might see a warning in the log like this:

+`Unable to determine whether the meta annotation aQute.bnd.annotation.spi.ServiceProvider applied to type xyz provides bundle annotations as it is not on the project build path.
+If this annotation does provide bundle annotations then it must be present on the build path in order to be processed`

 ### @Requirement & @Capability Annotations